There is a lot of talk about AI right now. Most of it sounds smart. Most of it is wrong.

 Is there a real use case, or is it just snake oil?

-AI doesn’t fix chaos.
+AI does not fix chaos.
 It multiplies it.

 So before you throw a model at the problem, ask one simple question: